ibm-functions/composer/docs/COMMANDS.md

 definitions.
 More precisely, it deletes the deployed actions before recreating them.
 As a result, default parameters, limits, and annotations on preexisting actions are lost.

+The `--timeout` option specifies the timeout for the conductor action.

+The `--kind` option specifies the kind for the conductor action runtime.
+By default, the `nodejs:default` OpenWhisk runtime is used.
+The chosen runtime must be based on Node.js.
+Other Node.js runtimes may or may not be compatible with Composer.

 ### Annotations